LET'S TALK TODAY 602.975.4305

 A child-centered divorce is one where parents clearly and consciously create an environment that supports their decision to place their children’s emotional and physical needs at the forefront of their minds when making life-altering decisions related to separation or divorce.
 We engage in emotion focused parenting and mindful parenting.
 Yes, this is still possible before, during, and after divorce.

-I wanted to share one of my favorite small things you can do to make a big difference in your life.
-It is called “Three Good Things.”
+One of my favorite small things you can do to make a big difference in your life is a technique called “Three Good Things.”

 There is a short and a long term way of doing the exercise.